 - Oxygen absorption in the soil is increased, promoting plant growth

-Many studies have proven that using too much humic acids have no benefit.
+Many studies have proven that using too much Humic acids have no benefit.
 In fact, “…use of these compounds [humic and fulvic acids] at high concentrations have been shown to decrease root and shoot growth,” Iowa State University studies showed.
-Fulvic and humic acid are often added to a fertilizer application.
-Be sure and discuss amounts of fertilizer with your crop consultant because humic acids make nutrients more plant available.
-You’ll probably need less.
+Fulvic and Humic acid are often added to a fertilizer application.
+Be sure and discuss amounts of fertilizer with your crop consultant because Humic Acids make nutrients more plant available.
+In some cases, less is more.

 You don’t have to spend very much to get a large ROI.
 With proper soil management, you should be able to decrease your inputs while maintaining crop yields and farm profits.